Brynmawr Experiment: Brynmawr furniture

 In 1929, a young and skilled furniture designer called Paul Matt was brought in to the work in Brynmawr and set about developing a particular style even though the initial premises and tools were rudimentary and shared with the bootmaking business.
 An order of 250 oak chairs for a school in Yorkshire was the first big order and encouraged further development of the factory.

 By 1937, the furniture had a showroom in London and was available in department stores, including in Cardiff.

 Subsistence Production Societies

 The final part of Peter Scott's vision for work in the Brynmawr area was what he called The Subsistence Production Societies.
 The concept was that in return for voluntary work for the project, members would be able to buy goods and produce at a much lower price than they could buy in the local shops.

 Under an agreement made with the Government in 1936, unemployed insured workers could continue to collect "dole" payments if they volunteered for the SPS and were available for work if any came available.
+One was Bauhaus teacher Ludwig Hirschfeld-Mack who from May 1936 was employed there in the carpentry workshop before being deported to Australia in 1940 as an 'enemy alien'.

 Initially, Peter Scott had been asked to set up several societies, but would only commit to two.
 One was near Wigan and the other near Brynmawr.